CarlSargunar/Umbraco-Docker-Workshop/2-Simple-Umbraco-Container.md

 Next, we will create a `Dockerfile` in the `SimpleContainer` folder.
 This file will contain the instructions to build the Docker image for our Umbraco site.

 Create a file called `Dockerfile` in the `SimpleContainer` folder and add the following content.
 The case of the file name is important, it must be `Dockerfile` with a capital "D".
+You also need to ensure that the line endings are set to Unix style (LF) if you are on Windows, as Docker requires this for the file to be read correctly.

 ```dockerfile
 # Use the SDK image to build and publish the website